The hard-nosed Kiwi

-Birth of one of New Zealand's finest batsmen.
-Glenn Turner combined a hard-nosed mental toughness with a textbook technique and an increasingly extensive array of strokes to mould himself into a formidable opening batsman.
+Birth of one of New Zealand's finest batters.
+Glenn Turner combined a hard-nosed mental toughness with a textbook technique and an increasingly extensive array of strokes to mould himself into a formidable opening batter.
 He added 387 with Terry Jarvis in Guyana in 1971-72, the fourth-highest opening partnership in Test history.
-Turner went on to make a massive 259, one of four double-centuries he made on that tour, two in the Tests and two in tour matches.
+Turner went on to make a massive 259, one of four double-centuries he scored on that tour, two in the Tests and two in tour matches.
 In all he averaged 65.77 in Tests against West Indies.
 He also became the first New Zealander to score two hundreds in a Test, in Christchurch in 1973-74, when New Zealand beat Australia for the first time.
 Turner was an outstanding servant for Worcestershire, but his most famous achievement in England came as a New Zealand tourist: in 1973 he became the first person to score 1000 runs by the end of May for 35 years.

 Sourav Ganguly and Rahul Dravid added a monstrous 318 for the second wicket in Taunton as India sounded the death knell for Sri Lanka's defence of the World Cup.
-Ganguly creamed 183 off 158 balls, and Dravid 145 off 129.
+Ganguly creamed 183 off 158 balls and Dravid 145 off 129.
 At the time it was a one-day record for any wicket, but it has since been broken.

 EFS Tylecote became the first man to pass 400 runs in an innings, scoring 404 over three afternoons for Classical Side against Modern Side played on three afternoons at Clifton College.
 Thirty-one years later the college was the venue when AEJ Collins scored 628.